Saturday, June 2, 2018

 Friday, January 27, 2017

-“Donald Trump, Our 1st President Who is Seriously Mentally Ill with Narcissistic Personality Disorder- Cluster-B!”
+“Donald Trump, a President Who could be Seriously Mentally Ill with Narcissistic Personality Disorder - Cluster-B!”

 For mental-health professionals, Donald Trump is at once easily diagnosed but slightly confounding.
 “Remarkably narcissistic,” said developmental psychologist Howard Gardner, a professor at Harvard Graduate School of Education.
 “Textbook narcissistic personality disorder,” echoed clinical psychologist Ben Michaelis.
 “He’s so classic that I’m archiving video clips of him to use in workshops because there’s no better example of his characteristics,” said clinical psychologist George Simon, who conducts lectures and seminars on manipulative behavior.
 “Otherwise, I would have had to hire actors and write vignettes.
 He’s like a dream come true.”